awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 ```

 Integer
 Integral numbers\.
-Doesn't accept decimal numbers, for example 3\.14159, or numbers wrapped in double quotes, for example "3"\.
+Doesn't accept decimal numbers, for example 3\.14159, or numbers wrapped in quotation marks, for example "3"\.

 ```
 ---